maliqtaylor/tetris-with-dom/README.md

 * Users should be able to hold a Tetris piece for later.
 If they choose to hold, they must settle a new piece before they are able to hold again.

-* If the a Tetris pieces hit the top of the game board the game should end.
+* If a Tetris piece hits the top of the game board the game should end.
 ---
 ## Wireframe
 <img src = https://i.imgur.com/3F1t9Oe.png/>